Haworthiopsis attenuata 'Crazed Glaze'

 Haworthia attenuata 'Crazed Glaze'

-Haworthiopsis attenuata 'Crazed Glaze', formerly known as Haworthia attenuata 'Crazed Glaze', is an interesting cultivar of Haworthiopsis attenuata.
-It is an evergreen, succulent plant, up to 6 inches (15 cm) tall, with rosettes are up to 6 inches (15 cm) in diameter.
-The leaves are green to brownish, up to 3.2 inches (8 cm) long and up 0.8 inch (2 cm) wide.
-The flowers are white with reddish-brown veins and appear on a thin, branched inflorescence and up to 12 inches (30 cm) tall.
+Haworthiopsis attenuata 'Crazed Glaze', formerly known as Haworthia attenuata 'Crazed Glaze', is a small succulent that forms rosettes of thick fleshy dark green leaves covered with white irregularly-shaped tubercles.
+Rosettes grow up to 6 inches (15 cm) in height and are nearly equal in diameter.
+Leaves are up to 3.2 inches (8 cm) long and 0.8 inches (2 cm) wide.
+Flowers are white with green or reddish-brown veins and appear on thin branched inflorescences, typically from spring to fall.

 - Back to genus Haworthiopsis

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.